CT-Clark/UofCInfoSecExercises/README.md

 # UofCInfoSecExercises'
-A repo to hold notes and exercises of the University of Calgary's weekly seminars.
+A repo to hold notes and exercises of the University of Calgary's weekly workshops.